mathieu-benoit/DevOpsOnAzureLab/docs/Lab 2 - Continuous Integration/README.md

 11. Go to the VSTS "Code" main tab to create a new branch based on the master branch.
 Click on "New branch" action and name it as `fix-unit-test` and then click on the "Create branch" button:

+TODO - Review the name of the branch with good practices? mathieu-benoit/fix-unit-test

+TODO - Create branch from WorkItem instead to demonstrate the integration?

 ![VSTSCode  - Create New Branch](./imgs/VSTSCode-CreateNewBranch.PNG)

 12. Navigate to the `src/MainWebApplication/MainWebApplicationUnitTests/SampleUnitTest.cs` file on this `fix-unit-test` branch.
 Click on the "Edit" button (top right hand corner) and then update the line 22 by replacing `return y + y;` by `return x + y;`.
 Click on the "Commit..." button (top right hand corner again) and on the "Commit" button once poped up.